New York (NY) law guide

 Largest rental markets

-New York City, Buffalo, Rochester, Albany, Yonkers
+New York City, Buffalo, Rochester, Albany, Syracuse

 This guide is general information, not legal advice.
-Governing statute: New York Real Property Law, Article 7 (RPL § 220-238) and General Obligations Law § 7-108.
+Governing statute: N.Y.
+Real Property Law (RPL) and Real Property Actions and Proceedings Law (RPAPL).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 New York FAQ